wallisch/ChromaSwift/README.md

 Optionally, specify the AudioFingerprintAlgorithm (Default: `.test2`)

+You can remove leading silence with`.test4`

-*Note: Only `.test2` fingerprints can be looked up at the AcoustID service*
+*Warning: Only `.test2` fingerprints can be looked up at the AcoustID service*

 ``` swift
 let testFingerprint = try AudioFingerprint(from: fileURL, algorithm: .test4)